 Have you ever seen a ghost when you traveled?
+When you visit Herstmonceux Castle, you might not be alone!

 No doubt this cultural background contributed to my love of seeking out ghost stories when I travel.
 Already a big fan of walking tours of all shapes and sizes, I discovered that ghost tours were my perfect form of evening entertainment.
 Affordable, convenient, entertaining, and fun, ghost tours combined light exercise and a bit of light history with the chance to meet new friends and discover new parts of town.
 And if they ended at a pub, so be it!
 They were a great way to relax and let someone else worry about directions for a change, and as a female solo traveler, I appreciated the chance to part take in a safe evening activity.

 So do I actually believe in ghosts?
 Belief is a bit of a strong word, but I DO stand by my ghostly story - and I'm sure these other bloggers do as well!
+Here's my story of a visit to Herstmonceux Castle in England when I felt I wasn't entirely alone.

 The pub in question is called the "Headless Drummer" and, as you can imagine, it's named after a supposed resident ghost.
 I never saw the Headless Drummer myself during all those long, dark, stormy nights when I closed up the pub by myself, nor when I walked through the deserted castle at night.
 I never placed much stock in the ghost stories surrounding the Headless Drummer and his presence, or lack there of, never bothered me in the least.